valerioarvizzigno/homecraft_vertex_lab/README.md

 ![image](https://github.com/valerioarvizzigno/homecraft_vertex_lab/assets/122872322/405bb7dd-80aa-48bf-aea8-ce8db5e0b607)

+9. **Creating dense_vector mappings**
-9. Before launching the crawler we need to set the mappings for the target field where the vetors will be stored, specifying the "title-vector" field is of type "dense_vector", vector dimensions and its similarity algorithm.
+    Before launching the crawler we need to set the mappings for the target field where the vetors will be stored, specifying the "title-vector" field is of type "dense_vector", vector dimensions and its similarity algorithm.
 Let's execute the mapping API from the Dev Tools:

 ```bash
 POST search-homecraft-ikea/_mapping